ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-nodejs/README.md

 	Functionality added for FirefoxWeb, ChromeWeb, SafariWeb, ChromeAppExtension and extra optional settings introduced for Apns and FCM.

-5. Set all the optional settings for platforms.
+5. Set all the optional settings for platforms (APNs, FCM, Safari etc).
 		```javascript
 		//For APNs settings
 		var apns = PushMessageBuilder.APNs.badge(1).interactiveCategory("Accept")